Mr-Coxall/Computer-Based-Problem-Solving-Textbook/README.md

 USE_SSH=true yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+If you are using GitHub pages for hosting, this command is a convenient way to build the site and push to the `gh-pages` branch.